The following positions will be up for election this year on the ASPIRE Board:

 - Develop appropriate expense request and reimbursement forms and procedures;

-- Prepare and submit invoices for all outstanding bills and accounts receivable; these invoices shall be maintained and billed on a monthly basis until all are paid in full;
+- Prepare and submit invoices for all outstanding bills and accounts receivable; these invoices shall be maintained and billed monthly until all are paid in full;

 - Maintain appropriate and adequate financial records for the immediate past Annual Conference;